adaptdk/su-ukraina/README.md

     `results[0].hits` and paste it in the Algolia GUI's textarea for new records and click "Save".
 5. Go to the "Configuration" panel for the "Support" index in Algolia;
-6. Add "Searchable attributes":
+6. Add `searchableAttributes` "Searchable attributes":
     - `title_lt,title_ru,title_uk`;
     - `tags_lt,tags_ru,tags_uk`;
     - `purpose_lt,purpose_ru,purpose_uk`;
+7. Add `attributesForFaceting` in "Facets":
+    - languages
+    - region_lt
+    - region_ru
+    - region_uk
+    - tags_lt
+    - tags_ru
+    - tags_uk
-7. Add API keys in the `.env` file (from the "API Keys" section in the Algolia application).
+8. Add API keys in the `.env` file (from the "API Keys" section in the Algolia application).